SAP-samples/manage-apis-codejam/exercises/05-testing-api/README.md

 <i>Add $top query parameter to request</i>
 </p>

 👏 🎉 Excellent!
 We managed to send a request to the SAP S/4HANA Cloud Business Partner API.
 That said, the response is in XML format and we might prefer handling a JSON payload.
-Let's do something more....
+Let's specify in our request that we want a JSON payload as a response.

 ### Add a header parameter